Creighton vs. Alabama: Sportsbook promo codes, odds, spread, over/under - December 16

 Creighton vs. Alabama Odds, Spread, Over/Under

-Take a look at the odds, spread and over/under for this matchup available on multiple sportsbooks.
+Check out the odds, spread and over/under for this matchup available at different sportsbooks.

 |Favorite